MLSpeech/DSegKNN/README.md

 In this example, we will demonstrate how to run DSegKNN on the [Buckeye](https://buckeyecorpus.osu.edu/) corpus.

-- We use the same experimental setup as in "Self-Supervised Contrastive Learning for Unsupervised Phoneme Segmentation (INTERSPEECH 2020)"" ([Paper](https://arxiv.org/pdf/2007.13465.pdf), [Code](https://github.com/felixkreuk/UnsupSeg), script by [Felix Kreuk](https://felixkreuk.github.io/)):
+- We use the same experimental setup as in "Self-Supervised Contrastive Learning for Unsupervised Phoneme Segmentation (INTERSPEECH 2020)"" ([Paper](https://arxiv.org/pdf/2007.13465.pdf), [Code](https://github.com/felixkreuk/UnsupSeg), script based on the one by [Felix Kreuk](https://github.com/felixkreuk/UnsupSeg/blob/master/scripts/preprocess_buckeye.py)):

 	 - split long wavs into smaller chunks (cut during silences)
 	 - leave 0.2 seconds of silence in the beginning and end